Resolution Matters: The Ultimate Guide To Scanning Resolution

 Intended Use

-Scanning resolution is largely dictated by the intended use of the scanned document.
-For example, when scanning historical documents, we typically scan at higher resolutions, ensuring that every aspect of the original – from the texture of the paper to the subtleties of handwritten ink – is reproduced as accurately as possible, preserving its historical authenticity and value.
+How you plan to use a scanned document is one of the biggest factors in determining its resolution.
+For example, when scanning historical documents, we typically scan at higher resolutions, ensuring that every aspect of the original is reproduced as accurately as possible, from the texture of the paper to the subtleties of handwritten ink, preserving its historical authenticity and value.

 Type of Content